akkana/metapho/README.md

 to rewrite it in Tk, plus it would be easier for people on non-Linux OSes.
 So metapho 2.0 will be Tk based, without a GTK dependency.

-Currently (January 2025) the default metapho is still GTK3-based, but it also installs a new Tk-based version.
-So you'll get:
+I've been using tkpho and tkmetapho since January 2025 and it's working well.
+I plan to make Tk the default soon (written in April 2026).

+Currently what metapho installs is:

 - metapho: GTK3-based metapho tagging app
 - gmetapho: GTK3-based metapho tagging app